neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 |    0   N/A  N/A      4644      C   ...bin/guppy_basecall_server     3927MiB |
 +-----------------------------------------------------------------------------+

-You have to see an entry in the second but last line, indicating that .../bin/guppy_basecall_server is using more than 3.5 GB of memory on the GPU.
+You should see an entry in the second but last line, indicating that .../bin/guppy_basecall_server is using more than 3.5 GB of GPU.

 ## Minknow UI
 * Ensure no Minion Unit is connected to the control PC.
 * Start Minknow UI from the start menu (upper left corner with little mouse head; enter 'minknow').
 * Login with your Nanopore account or as a guest.
 In the next dialogue box “update available”, *skip this version*.
 If there is no response to any mouse click and there is a dialogue for tutorials, choose in the upper right corner: ship all tutorials by clicking three vertical dots and then skip tutorials (or something similar).
 * For the time being, please, *never ever* choose update of minknow.
-Any update will prevent all scripts developed for the nanodip pipeline from proper execution and you will not obtain any useful results.
+Any update will prevent all scripts developed for our nanodip pipeline from proper execution and you will not obtain any useful results.

 After starting the Minknow User Interface, you should see something similar to the following image